Costs

 A late change in registration, which requires a petition to the Committee on Academic Performance, is defined as adding a subject after the fifth week or dropping a subject during the last three weeks of a term.
 The processing charge for late changes is $25.
 There is an additional charge of $25 for a change judged by the Committee to result from the student's neglect.

-Payment of tuition entitles all regular and special students to receive many health care services at MIT Health at no charge.
-The MIT Student Health Insurance Plan (SHIP) covers hospitalization due to accidents or illness, along with other services and prescription medications, and meets the state’s requirement for comprehensive health insurance.
+Payment of tuition entitles all regular and special students to receive many health care services at MIT Health with no cost.
+However, using services at MIT Health that are included with tuition is not the same as having an insurance policy.
+That's why students are required to pay for the MIT Student Health Insurance Plan (MIT SHIP).
+MIT SHIP covers medical services outside MIT Health, including hospitalization due to accidents or illness, along with other services and prescription medications.
+MIT SHIP meets the state’s legal requirement for comprehensive health insurance.

-Updated rates for the MIT Student Insurance Plan can be found on the MIT Health website.
+Updated rates for the MIT SHIP can be found on MIT's AHP website.
 Students can also purchase MIT SHIP coverage for family members, including partners and dependents.
 Refer to the Medical Requirements section for additional details or read more about the MIT Student Health Insurance Plan.

 Undergraduate Payment of Tuition and Other Institute Charges